CLOSE X

 Kew Gardens, Brentford / photo: Laura Nolte

-Luckily, many of the grandest of these can be seen on English garden tours, when gardens are open to the public, flaunting their floral finery for all who come.
-And while it’s true that you can find stately gardens all over the world – in the gardens of the grand chateaux of France, botanic gardens scattered about North America, in Ireland and beautiful contemplative places Asia and elsewhere – in Britain there are so many, in such a relatively small space, that there’s nothing else quite like it anywhere.
+Of course, you can find stately gardens all over the world.
+There are the gardens of the grand chateaux of France, botanic gardens scattered about North America, in Ireland and beautiful contemplative places Asia and elsewhere.
+But Britain there are so many, in such a relatively small space, that there’s nothing else quite like it anywhere.

 Chelsea Flower Show English garden tours